-There are no freshwater morphology pressures within the catchment.
+There are no land-based morphology pressures in the catchment.

 5.3 Summary of Key Pressures

 Information from existing data sources has been used to identify all of the pressures acting on the shellfish area and to assess their likelihood to be affecting shellfish water quality in this shellfish area.